rotroff-lab/accord-C4-ps/apply_prs.md

 info_ct_prs<-info_snp[order(match(info_snp$rsid,x)),]
 ```

-Apply PRS
+Apply PS
 =========

-SCT-PRS
+SCT-PS
 -------

-1. SNP data is subset down to contain only SNPs involved in SCT-PRS.
+1. SNP data is subset down to contain only SNPs involved in SCT-PS.
-2. SCT-PRS scores are calculated.
+2. SCT-PS scores are calculated.
 3. A pre-specified threshold is used to call individuals predicted to
     benefit from intensive treatment.